pololu/rpicsim/docs/Labels.md

 If RPicSim cannot find the label you want to use, you might troubleshoot it by printing out a list of all the known labels:

     !!!ruby
-    p sim.class.program_file.labels.keys
+    p sim.program_file.labels.keys

 Using a Label object
 ----

-You can basically only do three things with a Label object:
+There are three main things you can do with a Label object:

 * Get its name by calling {RPicSim::Label#name}.
 * Get its address by calling {RPicSim::Label#address}.